Destiny 2: The Final Shape: Act 1

 Shortly after humanity's victory against the Witness, Ikora Rey sends the Guardian, Saint-14, and Osiris to Nessus, where one of the Echoes of the Witness that was discharged from the Traveler, known as the Echo of Command, had made impact, and they are contacted by the Exodus Black A.I.
 Failsafe, who advises the Guardian that the Vex are starting to change due to the influence of the Echo.
 The Guardian meets up with Failsafe and then heads to the impact site of the Echo, where paracausal Prismatic energy is radiating from the crater.
 After activating a nearby data array and defeating incoming Vex, the planetoid begins to "heal" itself with Vex architecture and seal off the impact crater.
 Saint then advises Failsafe that she would be uploaded to the H.E.L.M. thanks to Osiris's efforts.

 The Guardian meets up with Saint, Osiris, and Failsafe in the H.E.L.M., where Failsafe reveals that from her scans, the Vex had responded to the Echo's impact, but a new yet distinct signal emerged from the impact site which the Vex also began to respond to.
 The Guardian brings samples and specimens from Nessus back to Failsafe in the H.E.L.M. for further examination; Failsafe then tells the Guardian that based on the data collected, Nessus has been undergoing strange changes in its environment with the Vex acting strangely due an unknown force emanating from the Echo of Command.

 After collecting more samples from Nessus, Osiris advises them that Saint has gone missing.
 The Guardian returns to Nessus, where they fight through an army of Vex.
 Failsafe then manages to isolate Saint's comms, where Saint starts murmuring that he does not belong in this timeline and a "new Golden Age is coming, free from falsities like [him]".
 The Guardian takes down the Vex, and Ikora snaps Saint out of his trance-like state after mentioning Osiris.
-Sanit reveals that a mysterious being that was controlling the Vex on Nessus known as "the Conductor" began brainwashing him into thinking he is a lie and that the real Saint-14 was not meant to live.
+Saint reveals that a mysterious being that was controlling the Vex on Nessus known as "the Conductor" began brainwashing him into thinking he is a lie and that the real Saint-14 was not meant to live.
 Ikora and Osiris reassure him that he is real and they know him well, but Saint requests to be alone due to the Conductor's voice still attempting to manipulate him.